Application for Degree and Commencement

 Late applicants may be charged a late fee.

 Annual University Commencement ceremonies are held in May.
-Students who complete their degrees in the Spring Semester are expected to be present at Commencement to receive their degrees.
+Students who complete their degrees in the Spring Semester are expected to be present at Commencement.
 Students who complete their degree programs in the Summer or Fall Semesters may attend Commencement in May following completion or the May prior to completion.
-Diplomas of Summer and Fall graduates will be mailed upon confirmation of the completion of all degree requirements by the respective Dean.
+Diplomas will be mailed upon confirmation of the completion of all degree requirements by the respective Dean.

 NOTE: A student may participate in only one Commencement ceremony for each degree granted.